Please select your presentation type by clicking one of the following options:

 - All presentations are loaded into a PowerPoint handling system that will store and distribute your presentation to the session hall in time for your session.

 - All PowerPoint presentations should be handed in at least 2 hours before the session starts.
-The opening hours of the preview room are as follows:
+The opening hours of the preview room (Room 27) are as follows:

 - Please check your presentation carefully on the preview room computer assigned by the staff before the final sign off.